DeliaBarron/Kubernetes-Learning/docs/KLLRCODA/Simulator/info-solutions.md

 # Task 10  RBAC ServiceAccount Role RoleBinding

 ## RBAC
-- `Role`: grant persmissions to a specific serviceA or user, bounded within a namespace
+- `Role`: grant persmissions to a specific serviceAcc or user, bounded within a namespace
 - `ClusterRole`: permissions across the entire cluster. bounded w a user or services account too
 - `RoleBinding`: **within a single namespace**
 - `ClusterRoleBinding`: references a ClusterRole that defines the specific set of permissions that the user, group or service account is granted across the entire cluster.